marcbachmann/muemit/README.md

 ### emitter.removeListener(event, listener)
 Remove a listener from the listener array for the specified event.
 Caution: changes array indices in the listener array behind the listener.

+This method emits an `removeListener` event.

 ### emitter.removeAllListeners([event])
 Removes all listeners, or those of the specified event.
+It sends a `removeListener` event for every listener that got removed.

 Returns emitter, so calls can be chained.